lambdaclass/data_etudes/dont_bet_on_an_ev/dont_bet_on_an_ev.md

 taking the bet repeatedly over time.
 The expected value, or ensemble average, tell us what would happen to an individual in multiple parallel universes and not what would happen to an individual over time.

+**Simulation showing the ensemble average wealth in a logarithm scale:**

 <div class="button-container-ensemble">
 <button id="startAnimation-ensemble">Play</button>